 General handling

-Appropriate personal protective equipment (PPE) should be worn, and Materials Safety Data Sheet (MSDS) should be readily available for employeesto seek additional information about potential hazards and the appropriate corrective action in the event of an accident.
+Appropriate personal protective equipment (PPE), including chemical goggles, acid-resistant apron, and rubber or plastic acid-resistant gloves, should be worn and Materials Safety Data Sheet (MSDS) should be readily available to all workers who seek additional information about potential hazards and the appropriate corrective action in the event of an accident.

 ULABs must be stacked in an upright orientation with all the vent and inspection caps firmly in place so that acid is not spilled.
-Batteries that are “damaged”—cracked, broken, or missing any caps—should be placed in a clear, heavy-duty polyethylene bag—provided they are not visibly leaking electrolyte— that is securely closed or in an acid-resistant container.
-Batteries that are leaking electrolyte should be placed in a suitable plastic container.

-ULABs should be stored, handled and transported in accordance with domestic hazardous waste, dangerous goods and workplace health and safety legislation.
+ULABs should be stored, handled and transported in accordance with national hazardous waste, dangerous goods and workplace health and safety legislation.
+Where there is no adequate legislation, the Basel Convention Technical Guidelines should be consulted.

 Collection